Tired of Being Groomed

 "Tired of Being Groomed" is an unreleased song by American rapper Dave Blunts.
 It was produced by Dilip and co-produced by Menoh.
-In the song, Blunts disses American rapper Kanye West, who he formerly collaborated with on writing for West's upcoming studio album, In a Perfect World.
+In the song, Blunts disses American rapper Kanye West, who he formerly collaborated with on writing for West's unreleased studio album, Cuck.

 Background

 The song first surfaced on September 16, 2025, when a snippet of the song was previewed on social media and the song's creation was showcased.

 A few days before on September 12, Blunts took to his Instagram story to post his DMs with West, where Blunts wrote, "Ye, I can no longer continue to work on this album im going on my own journey and it does not align with what you want me to do I appreciate the opportunity but respectfully I'm out."
 Following the message, Ye responded with "Ok thank you.
 What parts that that didn't align."
 To which Blunts responded to him with "You are very lost.
 Please find God."
 Following these chain of DMs, Blunts further clarified on his Instagram Stories that he's officially done with the rapper, with him writing, "Stop asking me about YE music I don't work w dude anymore I'm on my own path!"